 |11/11, 11/17 & 11/19|

-The 2014/15 season marked the tenor’s return to the historic Teatro San Carlo in Naples, Italy as Canio in I Pagliacci and as Turiddu in Cavalleria Rusticana after his debut with the company in 2004 in the title role of Verdi’s Gustavo III (Riccardo in Un ballo in Maschera).
-This past season also marked his debut as Don Alvaro in La Forza del Destino for Washington National Opera as well as his debut with Florida Grand Opera as Cavaradossi in Tosca.
-Prior to that Mr. Dávila made his debut at the Washington National Opera as Pollione in Norma opposite Angela Meade and Dolora Zajick, as well as his debut as Radames in Aida for Manitoba Opera in Canada.
-In 2012 he made his debut in the title role of Verdi’s Otello for Sarasota Opera and as Manrico in Il Trovatore for Opera New Jersey and Kansas City Opera.
-That same year Rafael also made his debut in Spain in Nabucco with Opera de Bilbao and reprised the role of Calaf in Turandot for Opera de Puerto Rico.
+The 2014-15 season marked the tenor’s return to the historic Teatro San Carlo in Naples, Italy as Canio in I Pagliacci and as Turiddu in Cavalleria Rusticana after his debut with the company in 2004 in the title role of Verdi’s Gustavo III (Riccardo in Un ballo in Maschera).
+That same season also marked his debut with Florida Grand Opera as Cavaradossi in Tosca.
+Prior to that Mr. Dávila made his debut as Radames in Aida for Manitoba Opera in Canada.

-Abroad he made his debut as Rodolfo in Puccini’s La bohème for the Netherlands Reisopera, and for the New Zealand Opera as Don Jose in Carmen and Alfredo in La Traviata.
-He made his debut as Calaf in Puccini’s Turandot for Connecticut Grand Opera, a role he also sang for the National Lyric Opera of New York, and the premiere of the opera Time and Again Barelas with the New Mexico Symphony Orchestra.
-His repertory also includes the leading tenor roles in the operas; Werther, Gianni Schicchi, Lucia di Lamermoor, Rigoletto, Attila, Giovanna D’Arco and I Lombardi.
-Rafael has also appeared in the leading tenor roles of the operettas Die Fledermaus and The Merry Widow, as well as in the Spanish zarzuelas, Luisa Fernanda, El Huesped del Sevillano, Venezuelan zarzuela Alma Llanera, and the Cuban zarzuelas María La O and Cecilia Valdés.
+Abroad Mr Davila made his debut as Rodolfo in Puccini’s La Boheme for the Netherlands Reisopera, and for the New Zealand Opera as Don Jose in Carmen and as Alfredo in La Traviata.
+He made his debut as Calaf in Puccini’s Turandot for Connecticut Grand Opera, a role he also sang for the National Lyric Opera of New York, and Opera de Puerto Rico, and sang the premiere of the opera Time and Again Barelas with the New Mexico Symphony Orchestra.

-His concert experience includes Verdi’s Requiem, Rossini’s Stabat Mater, Bach’s Magnificat, Mahler’s Das Lied von der Erde, Beethoven’s Ninth Symphony (for the prestigious Casals’ Festival), Mozart’s Coronation Mass with soprano June Anderson and Estevez’ Cantata Criolla which he performed with The Seattle Symphony Orchestra under Maestro Gerard Schwarz.
+His concert experience includes Verdi’s Requiem, Rossini’s Stabat Mater, Bach’s Magnificat, Mahler’s Das Lied von der Erde, Beethoven’s Ninth Symphony (for the prestigious Casals’ Festival), Mozart’s Coronation Mass and Requiem and Estevez’ Cantata Criolla with The Seattle Symphony Orchestra.
 His recordings of Ariel Ramírez’ Misa Criolla as well as another recording of the operetta Cofresí by Rafael Hernández were both nominated for a Grammy Award.

 |11/12 & 11/18|